Hublars/link-project/README.md

 A program with a collection of links.

-This program is meant for me to learn different javascript techniques.
+Just me trying out different javascript techniques.
 Backbone
+Underscore
+jQuery
 Require